This Handbook contains everything you need to know about this classic Secret Compass expedition to Chile.

 Docs: send your flights, insurance and passport copy in.

 The primary aim of this classic expedition is to forge a new route from north to south through the Chilean Andes.
-This trekking expedition will combine fresh trails and parts of the renowned existing Condor Circuit and the 1,300 mile Greater Patagonia Trail to connect four volcanoes straddling the Argentinian border.
+This trekking expedition will combine fresh trails and parts of the renowned existing Condor Circuit to connect four volcanoes straddling the Argentinian border.

 Wilderness journey through the Andes.